AbdulAthil/Tableau-Projects/README.md

 * Company Size wise Salary

 ## HR Analytics Data Visualization
-This Project has the details and visualization of the Attrition of Employees from HR Analytics Data in various aspects.
+This Project has the detailed analysis and visualization of the Attrition of Employees(no of employees leaving) from the company in various aspects.
+* Job Satisfaction Rating
 * Department wise Attrition
 * Job Role wise Attrition
 * Attrition bt Gender